- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Montana

-While it is legal to sublet in Montana, Montana Code Annotated (MCA) 70-24-305 requires tenants to get their landlord’s approval first.
-Failing to do so can result in the landlord taking the tenant to court for violating their lease agreement according to the Montana Tenants’ Rights & Duties Handbook.
+While it’s legal to sublet in Montana, Montana Code Annotated (MCA) 70-24-305 requires tenants to get their landlord’s approval first.

 Nevada

-In Nevada, your lease determines whether you can sublet or not.
+In Nevada, your lease determines whether you can sublet.
 Nevada Revised Statute (NRS) 40.2514 finds tenants who sublet when their lease prohibits it guilty of unlawful detainer and subject to eviction.

 New Jersey

-The New Jersey Lease Information Bulletin states tenants may be able to sublet if their lease doesn’t prohibit it, but doesn’t say if approval from the landlord is needed.
+The New Jersey Lease Information Bulletin states that tenants may be able to sublet if their lease doesn’t prohibit it, but it doesn’t say if landlord approval is needed.

 New York